SPAICOM/spaicom-site/content/authors/simone_fiorellino/_index.md

 ---
 # Display name
-title: Enrico Grimaldi
+title: Simone Fiorellino

 # Full Name (for SEO)
-first_name: Enrico
+first_name: Simone
-last_name: Grimaldi
+last_name: Fiorellino

 # Is this the primary user of the site?
 superuser: false